Clay, a Democrat, was the representative for Missouri's 1st congressional district from 1969 to 2000.

-Each dot in the chart below was a member of the House of Representatives in 2000.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Clay is shown as a purple triangle. (analysis methodology)
+Clay is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2000 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Clay was the primary sponsor of 17 bills that were enacted.
 The most recent include:

 - H.R.
 3186 (104th): To designate the Federal building located at 1655 Woodson Road in Overland, Missouri, as the “Sammy L. Davis Federal Building”.

 - H.R.
 4595 (103rd): To designate the building located at 4021 Laclede in St. Louis, Missouri, for the period of time during which it houses operations of the United States Postal ...

 - H.R.
 3345 (103rd): Federal Workforce Restructuring Act of 1994

 - H.R.
 20 (103rd): Hatch Act Reform Amendments of 1993

 - H.R.
 5058 (102nd): To authorize appropriations for the American Folklife Center for fiscal years 1993, 1994, 1995, 1996, and 1997.